PyconUK/2017.pyconuk.org/pages/schedule.md

 ## And some other events to be scheduled...
  * An amble through the history of Python: An informal and interactive chat about the history of Python and things Pythonic (Tony Ibbs)
- * bitio: Using the BBC micro:bit as an input and output device for any python enabled computer (David Whale)
  * Electronic Fashion: Head to toe wearable tech from clothing to accessories and jewellery (Rachel Wong)
  * Introduction to Minecraft Hacking for Kids and Teachers: Getting started with Python and MinecraftPi (David Ames)
  * Key signing party: Get started with certified encryption and join the "PGP web of trust strong set" (Thomas Grainger)
  * Micro:bits and Micro:Python in Schools (Sarah Townson)
- * Panel Discussion - Developer Career Progression: Hear four experts discuss the career path of programmers with the assembled audience.
-(Nicholas Tollervey)
- * Panel Discussion - Python in Education: Hear four experts discuss Python in education with the assembled audience.
-(Nicholas Tollervey)
- * Panel Discussion - The Ethics and Politics of Programming: Hear four experts discuss the ethics and politics of programming with the assembled audience.
-(Nicholas Tollervey)
  * Python Bee (Emma Gordon)
  * Python controlled 'neural robot' (Scott Turner)
  * Python with Raspberry Pi: Explore physical computing and more using Python on Raspberry Pi (Ben Nuttall)